A study in making good choices for your site’s background.

 Today we present a short study in backgrounds so that you can see the effect different backgrounds have on how your blog appears to visitors.
 My dog Gus has a blog and we’ll use it to show some good, bad, and downright nasty options.
 (Wait, your dog doesn’t have a blog?
 You can get one for him, or your cat, your rabbit, or your imaginary friend.
 Having a test blog is a great idea — it allows you to experiment and test things out before you bring them to your main site.)

-Go to Appearance > Customize in your dashboard and click on Colors to experiment with your site’s background color.
+Go to My Sites → Customize → Colors & Backgrounds to experiment with your site’s background color.
 Note that changing your blog’s background color does require a Custom Design upgrade.
 Uploading a background image, however, does not require a Custom Design upgrade.

 The dos and don’ts of background color